Wilfred/llvm/docs/tutorial/LangImpl5.rst

     $ clang --version | grep Target
     Target: x86_64-unknown-linux-gnu

+Running this command may show something different on your machine as you might be using a different architecture or operating system to me.

 Fortunately, we don't need to hard-code a target triple to target the current machine.
 LLVM provides ``sys::getDefaultTargetTriple``, which returns the target triple of the current machine.